openssl/openssl/doc/designs/quic-design/rx-depacketizer.md

      * and |packet_payload_offset| if the offset to the packet payload if
      * there is any.
      *
-     * When passing this structure from the TX packetizer to the QUIC Read
+     * When passing this structure from the TX packetizer to the QUIC Write
      * Record Layer, |packet_data| is expected to only hold the packet
      * header, and |frames| holds the rest of the data.
 It's up to the QUIC
-     * Read Record Layer to encrypt and send all those chunks of data in a
+     * Write Record Layer to encrypt and send all those chunks of data in a
      * manner fitting for the network medium with as little copying as
      * possible.
      *